The AI Impact Initiative

 Capacity Building Needs

 Respondents were asked what forms of support would most help them adopt AI in their work.
-The responses show clear priorities.

 Funding followed at 64.0%.
 For organisations operating with limited budgets, even modest investment in tools or pilot projects remains out of reach without external backing.
 Technical expertise was close behind at 63.2%, reflecting the need for experienced practitioners who can guide implementation and help translate ideas into working systems.